 Although each team is self-organizing, most teams start a sprint by having a planning session.
 During this planning session the team will discuss what can be fit into a sprint by sizing stories, they will ask the product owners (the people with the ideas) any questions they might have, and when sprint planning is complete, the sprint is started.

 During the sprint, most teams hold “standup” meetings on a regular basis (usually daily or 3x per week).
-During a scrum meeting, each team member describes what she did yesterday, what she’s going to do today, and any blockers she currently has.
+And During a scrum meeting, each team member describes what she did yesterday, what she’s going to do today, and any blockers she currently has.
 This quick meeting helps everyone stay focused, collaborating, and progressing forward.

 At the end of each sprint, teams generally have a retrospective meeting.
 This meeting is to discuss how the sprint went, provide a demo of the features created during the sprint, and suggest any changes to the process.
 Many teams dovetail directly from this meeting into the next sprint’s planning session.